Inwerpsel/use-theme-editor/README.md

   - Fix handling of multiple variables on a single rule

 ### TODO NEXT
-- Use message to frame instead of polling local storage
-- Fix shorthand properties
 - Support typing of variables surrounded by just 1 function
   - It's apparently a common thing for frameworks to hard code which color function to use, and have the variables only contain the arguments. (e.g. BS and derivatives)